Vanaheimr/tinhat/README.md

 And finally, use the big byte array to seed EntropyFileRNG:

-    var foo = new tinhat.EntropySources.EntropyFileRNG(seed: allBytes);
-    foo.Dispose();
+    tinhat.EntropySources.EntropyFileRNG.AddSeedMaterial(allBytes);

-Now that you've seeded the EntropyFileRNG one time, from now on you can follow the "Absolute Simplest Possible Usage" above.
-The mere existence of the EntropyFile will cause the default TinhatRandom constructor to use it.
+Now that you've seeded the EntropyFileRNG once, in the future you can follow either of the "Simple Examples" above.
+The mere existence of the EntropyFile will cause TinHatRandom and TinHatURandom to use it.
+Your call to AddSeedMaterial() causes the new seed material to become available immediately in the TinHatRandom.StaticInstance and TinHatURandom.StaticInstance.

-If you're uncomfortable because you want to always ensure strong entropy is present in EntropyFileRNG, but the syntax of the Absolute Simplest Possible Usage is exactly the same with or without it...
-You want to detect any problems with EntropyFileRNG before instantiating TinHatRandom() or TinHatURandom()...
-All you need to do is instantiate EntropyFileRNG() and catch any exceptions.
-If there is any problem with EntropyFileRNG (such as having never been seeded before, or detected corruption or tampering in the seed file), its constructor will throw an exception, and you can then choose to re-instantiate EntropyFileRNG with a seed, or even delete the seed file and re-instantiate with a new seed.
+You may add seed material as often as you like.
+The reseed event immediately propagates to all TinHatRandom and TinHatURandom instances, causing them to reseed themselves, so there is a slight CPU penalty, and each reseed takes perhaps 100ms of disk time, but aside from that, reseeding often is probably a good thing.
+You can reseed using bytes obtained from TinHatRandom, or using entropy that you gather from any other source.

 ### Advanced Usage ###